denten-books/plain-text/3-device.md

 [@spencer_philosophy_1892].

 Shklovsky agreed with Spencer on the dynamics of everyday language, but not of poetry.
-The poet "arranges and processes" habituated material with the view of "resurrecting" the force of the word lost to everyday habituation [@shklovsky_voskreshenie_1914].
+Poetry's imperative was not to facilitate, but to disrupt.
+Poets "arranged and processed" habituated material with the view of "resurrecting" the force of the word lost to everyday habituation [@shklovsky_voskreshenie_1914].
 Estrangement, or the de-programming of received trope, therefore constituted for Shklovsky the primary technique of aesthetic discourse.
 Poetic estrangement counterbalances the work of prosaic